Visit Sweden for more than 90 days

 In the application, you must enclose the following:

-Monks and nuns can apply for permits for as long as the monastery period runs although initially a maximum of 1–2 years.
-After 2 years your right to a permanent residence permit will be considered by the Swedish Migration Agency.
+Monks and nuns can apply for permits for as long as the monastery period runs although initially a maximum of one to two years.
+If your stay will be longer than one year, the permit must be granted before you travel to Sweden.
+After four years you can apply for a permanent residence permit in conjunction with an application to extend your residence permit.
 If you are not granted a permanent residence permit you can instead be granted an extension of your temporary residence permit.
-After another 2 years your right to a permanent residence permit can be considered again.
+After another two years you can apply for a permanent residence permit again.

 Read more about how to apply for a work permit